SAP-samples/teched2022-DA160/exercises/ex03/README.md

 | Longitude           | Longitude                             | Decimal(15,8)       |

 :bulb: **Tip:** </p>
-Please note, that you can only select the Store Name for the Label Column after you entered the details for the Store Name into the Attributes.
+Please note, that you can only select the Store Name for the <strong>Label Column</strong> after you entered the details for the Store Name into the Attributes.

 29. After you entered all columns for the table, ensure you enable the Key Column option for the column Store ID.